renzoyzz/DnDdos/README.md

 #### Progress

-- Veered of Triborg Trail.
+- Veered off Triborg Trail.
 - Found two dead horses.
 - We were surprised attacked by 5 goblins
 - Killed all 5 goblins